 - Endometriosis is a leading cause of female infertility (Source: Mayo Clinic)

 The exact causes of endometriosis remain unknown, but research suggests that inflammation and hormonal imbalances may play a role.
+Genetic predisposition, immune system dysfunction, and retrograde menstruation (where menstrual blood flows backward into the pelvic cavity) are all being investigated as contributing factors.
 While conventional treatments focus on medication and surgery, lifestyle modifications, including dietary changes, are increasingly being explored as complementary therapies.
+The understanding of endometriosis is evolving, with a growing recognition of its complex nature and the need for a multidisciplinary approach to care.

 AI and Nutrition Education: A Match Made in Heaven